TheSamStewart/ML-AI-Rock-Climbing-Assistant/README.md

 # ML-AI-Rock-Climbing-Assistant
 AI-powered beta generator for rock climbers.
-Uses YOLO26 and LLM reasoning to map routes and suggest movement sequences from a single photo.
+Uses YOLO26 and LLM reasoning to map routes and suggest movement sequences from a single photo, provided to the user in a mobile application.

 ---

 ### What I'm working on right now:
-* Building snapchat style front-end in React Native
+* Building Human-In-The-Loop system in frontend which allows user to tap on the climbing holds that are part of route they want to analyse.
-* Implementing API endpoints and async task queue with Redis/Celery.
+* Implementing ML predictions in backend to be sent to LLM to provide human-like analysis.

 ---